ubccr/xdmod-appkernels/docs/ak-viewer.md

-The results of app kernel execution can be viewed with AK viewer and explorer from appkernel tab of XDMoD.
+The results of app kernel execution can be viewed with AK viewer and explorer from App Kernels tab of Open XDMoD.

 ![ak_viewer](assets/images/ak_viewer_small.png)